Ad Noctum: Chapter 7

 Inside, there was nothing but darkness.

 “What did you just type in?”
-Telford hissed, his fingers curling around his weapon.
+Telford hissed, his fingers curling around his zat.

 “Phi,” Rush said.
-“Well, to be more correct, an eight digit approximation thereof.
-One couldn’t actually type in phi without an input including a representation of a radical.
+“Well, to be more correct, an eight-digit approximation thereof.
+One couldn’t actually type in phi without an input allowing for a representation of a radical.
 This is just a keypad.”

-“Phi,” Telford whispered, pulling off his sunglasses.“What the fuck is phi?”
+“Phi?”
+Telford pulled off his sunglasses.“What the hell is ‘phi’?”

-“I don’t get how this is supposed to be secure,” Volker said, resisting the urge to take a step back from the gaping darkness in front of them.
+“I don’t get how this is supposed to be secure.”
+Volker resisted the urge to step back from the gaping darkness.

 “Obviously it’s not,” Rush replied.
-“But it’s meant to be—exclusive.”
+“It’s meant to be exclusive.”

-“So knowing the golden ratio is like having the AmEx black card?”
+“So knowing the golden ratio is like having an AmEx black card?”
 Volker asked.

 “He’s not good with pop culture,” Telford said.

-“Knowing the golden ratio—it’s like a status thing in the Goa’uld world?”
+“Knowing the golden ratio is like a status thing in the Goa’uld world?”
+Volker rephrased.

 “Yes.
 A ‘status thing’.”
-Rush managed to pack an impressive amount of disdain into four words.
+Rush packed a metric ton of disdain into four words.

-“Well, I appreciated the layperson explanation,” Telford said, dragging Rush back by his leather jacket as the other man stepped toward the opening.
+“Well, I appreciated the layperson explanation.”
+Telford dragged Rush back by his jacket as the mathematician stepped toward the opening.

 “You’re welcome?”
 Volker offered.

-Rush shook his hair back, pulled free of Telford’s grip, and shot them both an affronted look.
+Rush jerked free of Telford’s grip with a soft splash.
+He shook his hair back and shot them an affronted look.

 “Guys, are we seriously going into this—building?
 Refinery?
 Underground death trap structure-thing?
 I mean, I’m not a professional space criminal or anything, but like, this has bad idea written all over it.”
-Volker crossed his arms, staring at the gaping chasm of blackness in front of them.
+Volker crossed his arms.

 “You don’t think what?”
-Volker asked, shifting his weight as he watched the white light play over dull metal.
-“You don’t think we’ll be killed, or you don’t think that’s the worst case scenario?”
+Volker shifted, uneasy.
+“You don’t think we’ll be killed, or you don’t think that’s the worst-case scenario?”

-Telford peered forward into the dark interior of the building.
+Telford peered into the dank interior of the building.
 “Option two.”
-He shook his head with a rueful exhalation and looked at Rush.
+He shook his head, blew out a rueful breath, and looked at Rush.

 “Varro advised against hanging around this planet when I talked with him,” Volker said.